updates / code patches

 How come you can use HitArea2D as a parameter type?

-Instead of using Area2D as the parameter type, we can use any type that extends Area2D, like our custom HitArea2D.
+• It helps filter out other Area2D nodes.
 If the area that entered is not an instance of HitArea2D, the function will still be called, but hit_area will be null.

-This is equivalent to writing the connected function like this, using the as keyword to cast the Area2D to a HitArea2D:
+It's equivalent to writing the connected function like this, using the as keyword to cast the Area2D to a HitArea2D:

 func _on_hit_area_area_entered(area: Area2D) -> void: